Contextflo Blog

 How to connect Claude or ChatGPT to your company data (without regretting it)

-The hard part is doing it for a team without creating problems you'll spend the next quarter cleaning up.
+The hard part is doing it for a team without creating problems you will spend the next quarter cleaning up.

-I've set this up for marketplaces, e-commerce ops teams, and expedition companies, from 2-person startups to 100-person teams.
-This page covers the whole picture: what your options are, where each one works, where each one breaks, and what “safe” actually means when an AI can query your production data.
+I have set this up for marketplaces, e-commerce ops teams and expedition companies, from two-person startups to hundred-person teams.
+This is the whole picture: what the options are, where each works, where each breaks, and what "safe" actually means once an AI can query production data.

 Claude and ChatGPT securely connected to company databases through a governed access layer

-Pattern 1: Direct connection.
-You run an MCP connector (or use a built-in integration) that gives the AI direct access to your database.
+Direct connection.
+You run an MCP connector, or use a built-in integration, that gives the AI access to your database.
 Fast to set up, works well for one technical person.

-Pattern 2: Governed access layer.
-In plain words: a layer that manages access.
-The AI talks to it instead of talking to your database, and it handles who can see what, what the tables mean, what queries ran, and what the answers were based on.
+Governed access layer.
+In plain words, a layer that manages access.
+The AI talks to it rather than to your database, and it handles who can see what, what the tables mean, what queries ran, and what the answers were based on.

-Most teams start with Pattern 1 and hit its limits within weeks.
-Understanding those limits upfront saves you the false start.
+Most teams start with the first and hit its limits within weeks.
+Knowing those limits in advance saves you the false start.

 1. Create a read-only database user